 Click here for how to combine foods in order to get complete protein into your daily diet.

-Foods that cause health issues
+Foods that may cause adverse reactions

 Milk is no longer what it used to be.
 Read about the chemicals found in milk.
 It is really important to source organic foods whenever possible to avoid the ever increasing contamination from chemicals and other toxins.
+Camel milk is a healthy option with many health benefits – it does not contain beta-Lactoglobulin and is rich in vitamins, minerals, and healing immmune proteins.
+It has also been shown to be beneficial for autistic children.

+Learn how to eliminate wheat from your diet.
 All too often the result of over-consumption of wheat and gluten, leads to significant digestive inflammation and bowel damage.
+Recent research has identified the link between a lack of correct microbiome in the gut to gluten intolerance – the loss of the microbes that help break down gluten leads to its build up and further gut inflammation.
 The prevalence of gluten intolerance is rising with more and more people, especially children, developing gluten intolerance.
 For a basic list of foods to avoid if you, or a member of your family, are gluten intolerant click here.
 Read more about which grains contain gluten.

 Dr Gluten has an informative website and books offering helpful tips on preparing gluten meals and snacks.
 Most mums struggle with finding healthy packed lunches for day care and schools.
 When considering these options, remember to include fresh vegetables, fruit and good protein.
 Go to www.drgluten.com